ableischwitz/ansible-roles/roles/entitled-build/README.md

 This role assists with the creation of OpenShift MachineConfigs in order to consume Red Hat subscriptions on a OpenShift node.
 Please see https://access.redhat.com/solutions/4908771 for detailed manual instructions on preparing a node for entitled-builds.
+Also note that the [documentation](https://docs.openshift.com/container-platform/4.5/builds/running-entitled-builds.html) also lists another option for builds.

 Requirements
 ------------